ChuuniMage/krzysztophor/utilities/roleUtils.md

 ```

-For the production release, I had figured that impornt four very similar functions, and needing to remember all of them was inefficient.
+For the production release, I had figured that having four very similar functions, and needing to remember all of them was inefficient.
 So, I rewrote them with the following structure:
-- Just like how writing the same function four times isn't ideal, writing the same function twice is also not ideal, so I wrote `updateUserRoleCurry` to give a branching path to the applyRole and removeRole.
+- Instead of explicating that the functions add or remove roles by ID in their role name they simply add or remove roles
--`Add` and `Remove` are then fed into the `addOrRemove` parameter to produce `addRoleToUser` and `removeRoleFromUser`
+- The checks for whether the user already had the rule for add, or already didn't have the role for remove, were removed for the production release.
+I had discovered the `Discord.js` API is smart enough to handle superfluous additions or removals of roles correctly.

  ```typescript
   export let addRoleToUser = async (